Stratechmedia ApS · Publisher Intelligence Report · May 2026

 Beyond robots.txt, two policy files are beginning to define how publishers communicate with AI systems: ai.txt and llms.txt.

 ai.txt allows publishers to declare, in machine-readable form, what AI systems may and may not do with their content.
-In theory, it makes it possible to say something more nuanced than a blanket yes or no — for example, no training, but citation allowed.
-Globally, only 1.9% of publisher domains in the dataset have implemented ai.txt.
-In Denmark, 25% have.
+Globally, only 1% of publisher domains have implemented ai.txt.
+In the Nordic region, 10% have.
+Denmark alone sits at 23%, with 70% of those files taking a restrictive stance.

 llms.txt serves a related but broader role.
 It gives AI agents a policy statement covering usage conditions, licensing information, and commercial terms.
-Across the Nordic region, 8.9% of publishers have implemented it.
-Denmark leads at 19%, while Norway, Sweden and Finland sit between 3% and 6%.
+Across the Nordic region, 8.5% of publishers have implemented it — below the global average of 13%.
+Denmark leads at 17%, while Norway, Sweden, Finland and Iceland all sit between 2% and 5%.

 Together, these files are what separate a block from a policy. robots.txt can say “go away.” ai.txt and llms.txt make it possible to say something more precise: what is prohibited, what is permitted, and where the commercial conversation begins.